Section 5.6 – Cross Country State Carnival

 - Intellectually disability- T20

-- Deaf/hard of hearing– T01 AU2 Athletes with a T01 AU2 classification will be required to remove any hearing devices prior to the commencement of the race or once final instructions have been given by the starter.
+- Deaf/hard of hearing - T01 (AU2) Athletes with a T01 (AU2) classification will be required to remove any hearing devices prior to the commencement of the race or once final instructions have been given by the

 - Cerebral Palsy - T35, T36, T37 or T38

-- Dwarfism – T40 or T41 are both subject to medical clearance.
-Medical clearance documentation to be provided to the State convener 14 days prior to the NSW PSSA State Cross Country Championship.
+- The following classifications require a medical clearance to participate.
+Medical clearance documentation to be provided to the State convener 14 days prior to the NSW PSSA State Cross Country

-(iii) Entry Criteria - Athletes in Multi Class events (ACME)must be officially classified and appear on the Athletics Australia (AA) Master list.
+(iii) Athletes in Multi Class events must be officially classified and appear on the Athletics Australia (AA) or Sport Inclusion Australia Master lists.

 - The Athlete's name must appear on the AA Master List 14 days prior to the NSW PSSA State Cross Country Championship.